• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Meanwhile, higher monthly investment (and, sometimes, paid search/social advertising) can accelerate growth even more.

-Traffic (shown above) grew marginally for 1.5 years, while leads (not shown) increased a little more sharply.
-But at the start of 2021, you see traffic take off – and leads increased even more dramatically.
+Traffic (shown above) grew marginally for that initial 18-month phase, while leads (not shown) increased a little more sharply.
+But, at the start of 2021, you can see that traffic took off – and leads increased even more dramatically.

+The lesson?
 Inbound takes an investment of both time and money.
-Your budget should depend on how quickly you want to grow.
+Your budget should reflect how quickly you want to grow.

 3 Ways Meddlesome Stakeholders & Unqualified Teams Derail Investment

 Money isn’t everything.
-There are other reasons digital marketing investments can stall, even with a $10K investment:
+There are other reasons digital marketing investments can stall, whether the investment is $5K, $10K, or $25K:

 Captain Impatient